sushiswap/sushi-docs/docs/Developers/Sushiswap/SushiMaker.md

     ) internal returns (uint256 sushiOut)
 ```

-Internal function that helps swap the given tokens into SUSHI. !!
+Private function that calculates and returns the amount of SUSHI to be given after conversion. !!

 #### Parameters